Poovarasan33/online-handyman-service/README.md

-Online handyman service is used to book handymans and make a video call with them.
+The Online Handyman Service Platform is a web-based application that connects homeowners and property managers with skilled handymen to efficiently and conveniently handle various household repair and maintenance tasks.
+The platform aims to streamline the process of finding qualified and reliable handymen while offering a user-friendly experience for both customers and service providers.Online handyman service is used to book handymans and make a video call with them